kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Enhancing User Experience, Error Handling, and Security
+## Current Focus: MVP Launch Preparation

 We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
 We've implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
 We've also implemented a comprehensive logging system that puts all debug logs behind flags while keeping essential logs visible.
 We've now extended this logging system to the client-side code, ensuring consistent logging behavior across the entire application.
 We've further improved the skeleton stream by fixing excessive console logging in the example code.
 We've implemented the "Block API Calls" button functionality to enhance security by allowing users to prevent clients from controlling the Kinect while still allowing streaming data.

+With all core features implemented and thoroughly tested, we're now ready for the MVP launch.
+We've updated the README.md to reflect the current state of the project and to highlight that it's ready for launch.
 Our focus continues to be on enhancing visualizations, improving error handling, and addressing technical debt such as inconsistent naming conventions.

 ### Current Status

+1. **Documentation**:

+   - Updated README.md for MVP launch
+   - Added "MVP Launch Ready!" section highlighting completed features
+   - Enhanced installation and usage instructions
+   - Updated troubleshooting section with information about the notification system
+   - Added detailed information about the "Block API Calls" feature
+   - Updated debugging system documentation
+   - Added information about known issues and their current status
+   - Updated CONTRIBUTE.md to reflect current development practices
+   - Clarified distinction between README.md (for users) and CONTRIBUTE.md (for developers)
+   - Added comprehensive development instructions for both client and application
+   - Added information about the stream implementation pattern, debugging system, and error handling

-1. **UI Integration**:
+2. **UI Integration**:

    - All streams accessible from the application UI

-2. **Stream Implementation**:
+3. **Stream Implementation**:

    - Color stream fully implemented and visualized correctly
    - Depth stream fully implemented